mvlsqz/experiments.mvlsqz/playbooks/README.md

 - provisioner: This part is very interesting it is rendered internally to an `ansible.cfg` which is read during the scenario execution, as you can see in the `config_options` object I'm setting the collections_path parameter to a custom location, this for test isolation purposes.
-Or the verbosity level (line commented), for debugging purposes, the block also can be used to inject environment variables via the `env` parameter inside the object.
+Or the verbosity level (line commented), for debugging purposes, the block also can be used to inject environment variables via the `env` object as child of the `provisioner` object, there are a lot of options that can be included in here but let's keep it simple for now.
 - platforms: In here we define our target hosts, the object here is basic it is made of a list of instances that at least have a name, of course by having just a name nothing will be created because of lack of instructions, so this